bmd-lab/academic-kickstart/content/en/author/cuicui/_index.md

 +++

 Cuicui Wang is from Anhui Province.
 She graduated from Fuyang Normal University with a degree in Physics but also has experience with programming and software.
-Now she is a student in the physics department of Shanghai University.
+After graduating from BMD in 2022, she now works for a tech company in Shanghai.